snopoke/Sid/README.md

 	text,B
 	453,B

 This would result in an exact match.

-However should you wish to take into account the field positions the following input to Sid would give a similarity index = 2/6:
+Should you wish to take into account the field positions the following input to Sid would give a similarity index = 2/6:

 	fieldValue,recordId
 	F1text,A